NicoOjeda/NicoOjeda/README.md

 ### <div align="center">Hi 👋, I'm Nicolas, a full-stack  developer 👨‍💻 </div>

-- 🔭 I’m currently working on my Profile
+- 🔭 I’m currently working on my Profile and learning Python

 - ❓ Ask me about anything related to MERN stack and related technologies